 Step 3: Assess the Right Skills

-When evaluating candidates, look for:
+When evaluating candidates, look for both technical and soft skills:

 Step 4: Test Before Committing